microsoft/PowerBI-visuals-FacetKey/lib/@uncharted/facets/README.md

 To unlink the project and go back to the version from npm, run:

   ```
-  jspm install --unlink npm:uncharted-facets
+  jspm install --unlink npm:@uncharted/facets
   ```

-JSPM remembers linkages so if you're unsure of what version your project is using, run the following and look at the output for npm:uncharted-facets for linkage state:
+JSPM remembers linkages so if you're unsure of what version your project is using, run the following and look at the output for npm:@uncharted/facets for linkage state:

   ```
   jspm inspect